wpallstars/fix-plugin-does-not-exist-notices/README.md

 ## Changelog

+### 2.2.5
+* Added: Documentation for the developer preferences memory file in .ai-workflows/
+* Improved: AI assistant instructions for maintaining developer preferences
+* Updated: Version numbers across all files for consistency

 ### 2.2.4
 * Added: Developer preferences memory file for AI assistants
 * Improved: AI assistant documentation with instructions for maintaining developer preferences